What to Do When You're in a Funky Creative Rut with Writing

 Then, I got laser-focused on what it would mean for me to be living a writing life I desired.
 I set goals that I wanted to achieve.
 I figured out what I wanted and put that into concrete, actionable goals that I could work towards.

+"If you put one foot in front of the other, soon you'll be walking out the do-o-or!"
 Seriously, go cheer yourself up and get some motivation by listening to this song.
-Feel free to sing along - I won't judge.
+Feel free to sing along.
 I sing it all the time.

 Once I had that vision, it was hard to rebuild a habit and get back into a routine.
 You don't just wake up one day and become a highly-productive writer, just like you don't wake up one day and run a marathon.
 Things take time.
 Things take endurance.
 Productivity is a muscle that has to be built up if you want to sustain a productive writing life, and it takes time to build muscles.